Wisdom Tooth Extractions - Arlington Heights, IL

 Curious about wisdom tooth extractions?
 Please don’t hesitate to contact our office and discuss your concerns directly with one of our friendly team members.
 However, we also know you may like to prepare on your own, which is why we’ve included the answers to some of the most frequently asked questions about wisdom tooth extractions below.
 Read on to get the information you need for peace of mind during your upcoming appointment.

 My Wisdom Teeth Don’t Hurt.
-Do I Still Need Them Removed?
+Do I Still Need to Have Them Removed?

 One of the main warning signs that you need your wisdom teeth extracted is pain.
 So, if your wisdom teeth are growing in, and you don’t feel any discomfort, do you still need them extracted?
 Not necessarily!
 Your mouth may have enough room for them to grow in without affecting your smile.
 However, in some cases, we will still need to extract your wisdom teeth even if there isn’t any pain to avoid potential dental complications down the road.